 Quinoa is another gluten free grain that has many benefits – it cooks quickly, it contains a good amount of protein and fiber, and it is a great neutral base for salads, soups, and side dishes.

 Oats are gluten free as well, but you do want to make sure that you purchase certified gluten free oats as most oats are processed in the same facility as wheat and can contain traces of gluten.
+You can use oats whole, or grind them up to make oat flour.

 Oils, Vinegar, and Spices